KusionStack/kuperator/README.md

-KusionStack Operating ([official site](https://kusionstack.io/docs/operating/introduction/)) provides a set of workloads and operators built on Kubernetes Custom Resource Definitions (CRDs), with a primary aim of bridging the gap between application management and Kubernetes.
+KusionStack Operating ([official site](https://kusionstack.io/docs/operating/introduction/)) provides a set of workloads and operators built on Kubernetes Custom Resource Definitions (CRDs), with a primary aim of bridging the gap between platform development and Kubernetes.

 ## Key features

-KusionStack Operating collaborates with various KusionStack components to achieve the following features, streamlining both platform development and application operations based on Kubernetes:
+KusionStack Operating collaborates with various KusionStack components to achieve the following features, streamlining application operations when developing platform based on Kubernetes:

 * Advanced workloads